Pratik-Bhujade/Hardware-Rental-Shop/README.md

 Hardware Rental Shop
 =====================

 This application enables you to rent hardware items from a local stores for a desired period of time via an online portal.
 This profit both the parties I.e customer and the shop owner.
-Customer gets to use the hardware without paying full amount of the product and then after the work is done he/she can return it to store and also for shop keeper it’s a win situation because he can again lend that item to any borrower and can gain profit from it.
 This project was built using Django 1 .11 and templates were written using HTML and CSS was used for styling the html sheets accordingly.